wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-improve-performance/includes/3-exercise-cache-data-loaded-components.md

     </html>
     ```

-1. Open the command palette by pressing Ctrl+Shift+P on Windows, or Command+Shift+P on iOS.
+1. Open the command palette by pressing Ctrl+Shift+P on Windows, or Command+Shift+P on macOS.
 From the command palette, choose **Live Server: Open with Live Server** to test your app.
 1. In the web browser, go to `http://localhost:3000`.
 1. Choose the **Sign in** button, and sign in with your Microsoft 365 developer account.
 Consent to the required permissions and select **Accept**.
 You should see a list of people.